gwenbiophys/NaiveDynamics.jl/docs/src/devdirections.md

 ### Known Bugs / Questions
 - [] is it numerically appropriate to calculate the x dimension force of lennard jones based on the literaly subtraction of two particles?
 It feels like combining both the direction AND the magnitude of the force in a single value and this may contribute to some of the *irregularities* in force calculations
 - [] bvh solver introduces a neighbor list that should be two times longer than it should be.
 How should this double counting be addressed? a sorting of redundant bodies? subselection by asking a unique_pairs list if it has a value of(i, j)? im not sure how it is addressed in literature.
+- [] Public API is not documenting almost any doc strings.